alex-bochkarev/Probs-SMTB-21/README.txt

     I am not sure what's really good.
 If you have a suggestion here – please drop me a message!

+  • 💻 something on the intersection of programming and probs: I don't have a good recommendation, unfortunately.
+Never actively used these, but it might be worth checking out the resources from the Competitive Programming crowd and programming interview prep resources?
+All sorts of [HackerRank], [CodeForces], [HackerEarth (combinatorics)], [CodeChef], … I think there's also a sort of hand-picked [archive] of TopCoder problems on Probability.

 [Probability - The Science of Uncertainty and Data]
 <https://www.edx.org/course/probability-the-science-of-uncertainty-and-data>